xmos/fwk_rtos/doc/build_system_guide/targets.rst

     * - Target
       - Description
-    * - core::all
+    * - core::general
-      - All core libraries
+      - Commonly used core libraries
+    * - io::general
+      - Commonly used peripheral libraries
-    * - io::all
+    * - io::audio
-      - All peripheral libraries
+      - Commonly used peripheral libraries for audio applications
     * - rtos::freertos
-      - All RTOS libraries
+      - Commonly used RTOS libraries

 ****
 Core
 ****

-If you prefer, you can specify individual core libraries.
+If you prefer, you can specify individual core library targets.

 .. list-table:: Core Libraries
     :widths: 50 50